Saudi-led intervention in the Yemeni civil war: 2016 talks

-The Saudi-led military coalition and Houthis (Ansar Allah) arrived at a swift ceasefire agreement effective 17 November 2016, as a result of efforts of US Secretary of State John Kerry and Omani dignitaries.
+The Saudi-led military coalition and Houthis arrived at a swift ceasefire agreement effective 17 November 2016, as a result of efforts of US Secretary of State John Kerry and Omani dignitaries.

 2020 ceasefire in response to the COVID-19 pandemic

 After the United Nations urged both sides to pursue peace talks in order to respond to the COVID-19 pandemic in Yemen, Saudi-led coalition spokesman Turki Al-Maliki announced a unilateral ceasefire beginning 9 April at noon, to support efforts to mitigate the COVID-19 pandemic.
 However, despite pledging ceasefire in Yemen, Saudi-led coalition carried out dozens of airstrikes in the span of a week.
 The Yemen Data Project stated that at least 106 Saudi-led airstrikes, across 26 raids in Yemen had been carried out by the Kingdom in just one week.
 On July 2, coalition fighter jets launched scores of airstrikes on several Yemeni provinces.
 The operation was a response to ballistic missile and drone launchings by the Houthis against Saudi Arabia.
 Both sides stepped up their attacks in September.
-On 10 January 2020, U.S. Secretary of State Mike Pompeo announced plans to designate Abdul Malik al-Houthi, Abd al-Khaliq Badr al-Din al-Houthi and Abdullah Yahya al Hakim as Specially Designated Global Terrorists.
-A month later, Antony J. Blinken revoked the designation of the trio as Specially Designated Global Terrorists,.
+On 10 January 2021, U.S. Secretary of State Mike Pompeo announced plans to designate Abdul Malik al-Houthi, Abd al-Khaliq Badr al-Din al-Houthi and Abdullah Yahya al Hakim as Specially Designated Global Terrorists.
+A month later, Antony J. Blinken revoked the designation of the trio as Specially Designated Global Terrorists.
+On January 2025, the second Trump administration re-designated the Houthis as a foreign terrorist organization.